Toyota to start China hydrogen fuel cell vehicle tests in October

-(This version of the story corrects sixth paragraph to say that Toyota sold roughly 3,000 Mirai cars between Dec 2014 and Feb 2017, not January 2016 and February 2017, in line with company correction)
+(This April 18 story corrects paragraph 6 to say that Toyota sold roughly 3,000 Mirai cars between December 2014 and February 2017, not January 2016 and February 2017, in line with company correction)

 By Norihiko Shirouzu